Communicating using monday.com

 An important part of communication is the receipt of information from your teammates.
 On monday, there are 2 main features you should understand to communicate effectively with your team - the inbox and the notifications bell.

 The notifications bell on the other hand, is where you’ll receive notifications about any activity on the account which relates to you.
-This could be that someone has assigned you to a particular pulse on a board, has replied or liked an update you posted in a pulse, has subscribed you to a board etc. Always make sure to check your bell to make sure you don’t miss anything.
+This could be that someone has assigned you to a particular item on a board, has replied or liked an update you posted in an item, has subscribed you to a board etc. Always make sure to check your bell to make sure you don’t miss anything.

 You also have the option to receive email notifications for certain activities happening on your monday account.
 You can manage which activity triggers an email through your profile.
 If you’re not an email person, why not uncheck everything except the daily digest, which provides you with a daily overview of the things which have happened on the account in the previous 24 hours?

-Communicating with your team using monday on the go
+Communicating with your team using monday.com on the go

 Whether you’re in and out of meetings, traveling a lot for work or you’re working after hours from your mobile phone, monday.com has some great features to support you.

-Firstly, you can send new pulses to a board on your monday.com account from your email - awesome, right?
-This means if you’re working from your email away from your desk and you think of a task to add as a new pulse to an existing board, you can do it with just a few clicks of a button.
+Firstly, you can send new items to a board on your monday.com account from your email - awesome, right?
+This means if you’re working from your email away from your desk and you think of a task to add as a new item to an existing board, you can do it with just a few clicks of a button.

-You can also send an update to an existing pulse from your email.
+You can also send an update to an existing item from your email.

 We also have mobile applications available in both iOS and Android, meaning you can manage everything you see on your monday.com account from your phone!